 ** This article was updated in 2019, but originally published in 2013.

 Pick up Asheville’s Craft Beer Guide

-Before heading out we make at stop at “Early Girl” for one of the best brunches of our lives (and well worth the 45 minute wait)!
+Before heading out we made at stop at “Early Girl” for one of the best brunches of our lives (and well worth the 45 minute wait)!
 With our bellies full, we are off on our Asheville Brewery Tour.
 Be sure to pick up Asheville’s Craft Beer Guide, available at most hotels or tourist information areas.
 This helpful guide gives an overview of all the breweries, as well as a map so that you can plan your day.

 We decided to go on an independent journey; however, you may choose to join an official Asheville Brewery Tour.
 This way you can just sit back and relax, while having someone else drive you around (useful if you’ve had a bit to drink!).

-French Broad Brewing Company
+1. French Broad Brewing Company – a Private Tour

 It is an intimate atmosphere, and the tasting room is right next to the brew tanks.
 The vibe of French Broad brewery is casual and funky, and there is even a disco ball in the center of the room.
 The tables are communal, making it easy to meet other beer lovers and strike up a conversation.